sgbaik-decaf/portfolio/94870_final_proj.md

 Corporate ESG is increasingly being financially material as massive reorientation of funds have been made in ESG investments.

-The goal of this project is to visually compare the up-to-date financial return of two dominant sets of American exchange traded funds(ETF) and its 'vanilla' counterpart as a relative $\beta_E$.
+The goal of this project is to visually compare the up-to-date financial return of two dominant sets of ESG-themed exchange traded funds(ETF) and its 'vanilla' counterpart as a relative $\beta_E$.

 Select ETFs are: